-To work properly, the body requires a certain amount of fluid and other elements, called electrolytes.
-Water is lost through normal body function like sweat, urine, bowel movements, and breathing.
-Drinking and eating helps to replace these fluids and electrolytes.
-Dehydration can occur if there is excess loss of fluids, poor intake of fluids, or a combination of both.
+To work well, the body needs a certain amount of fluid and things called electrolytes.
+Water is lost through sweat, urine, bowel movements, and breathing.
+Drinking and eating helps replace fluids and electrolytes.
+Dehydration can happen if:

-Other factors that may increase the chances of dehydration:
+Other things that may raise the risk of dehydration are:

 - High fever